analogdevicesinc/doctools/docs/packaging.rst

 the runner_token on demand.
 Using the github_token is the recommended approach because during clean-up the original runner_token may have expired already.
+Alternatively, you can mount a FIFO to ``/var/run/secrets/runner_token`` to generate a token just in time, without ever passing the github_token to the container (scripts not provided).

 Tune the limit flags for your needs.
 The ``--cpus`` flag requires a kernel with ``CONFIG_CFS_BANDWIDTH`` enabled.